Wood species

 I bought three oak hdf doors for the bathrooms and the pantry, and three solid oak doors for the bedrooms and the living room, the wooden doors being untreated with nothing, just sanded, the color of the six doors being roughly similar, after long research I decided to give the wooden doors with boiled linseed oil (eco) undiluted with nothing, on the criterion that whatever lacquer I used had emissions of toxic substances, I have given only the hinges with the oil in question and I found that they have darkened a lot in color, now it looks more like a walnut wood, a dark brown being a big difference from the door that I have not yet given it with oil, the question for you would be what is the solution to restore the color of the hinge and what to treat the doors so that they keep the natural color, not to be toxic, possibly I would prefer all an oil, if you can recommend a product / supplier.

-there is a possibility that it may open in time, possibly after it dries permanently, the product purchased is "paint eco", manufacturer "linum color ltd" from Latvia, recommended as colorless.
+there is a possibility that it may open in time, possibly after it dries permanently, the purchased product is "paint eco", manufacturer "linum color ltd" from Latvia, recommended as colorless.

 • Hello!